Skip to main content

 Jachnun

-Adeni Jewish pastry brought by Yemenite immigrants from Aden.
-Rolled dough slowly baked overnight, served with grated tomato, hard-boiled eggs, and zhug (spicy sauce).
+An Adeni Jewish pastry carried out of Aden by Yemenite families.
+The dough is rolled tight and baked low overnight, then eaten with grated tomato, hard-boiled eggs, and zhug, a fiery sauce.

 Mulawah